Oceanography (OC)

 Recommended: One year of college physics; mathematics through differential equations and vector calculus.

-Dynamics of rotating and stratified fluids, potential vorticity, geostrophic motion; inviscid shallow-water theory, Poincare, Kelvin, and Rossby waves; geostrophic adjustment, quasigeostrophic approximation, Ekman layers, two-layer and continuously stratified models.
-Offered annually.
+Introduces the concepts of rotation and density stratification on classical fluid dynamics principles.
+Topics including dynamics of rotating and stratified fluids, potential vorticity, geostrophic motion; inviscid shallow-water theory, Poincare, Kelvin, and Rossby waves; geostrophic adjustment, quasigeostrophic approximation, Ekman layers, two-layer and continuously stratified models.

 Prerequisite: OC 670 with C or better

-OC 672, THEORY OF OCEAN CIRCULATION, 4 Credits
+OC 672, GEOPHYSICAL FLUID DYNAMICS II, 4 Credits

 OC 673, DESCRIPTIVE PHYSICAL OCEANOGRAPHY, 4 Credits

-Fundamental mass, force, and energy balances of the ocean; geostrophy; planetary boundary layers; wind-driven and thermohaline circulation; vorticity; air-sea fluxes of heat, salt, moisture and momentum.
-Application of these balances through descriptive examination of the ocean-global heat budget; surface current systems; abyssal circulation.
+Explores fundamental mass, force, and energy balances of the ocean; geostrophy; planetary boundary layers; wind-driven and thermohaline circulation; vorticity; air-sea fluxes of heat, salt, moisture, and momentum.
+Applies these balances through descriptive examination of the ocean-global heat budget; surface current systems; abyssal circulation.
 Study of variability on a variety of time and space scales.
-Instrumentation and platforms used for observing the ocean.
-Offered annually.
+Uses instrumentation and platforms used for observing the ocean.

-Prerequisite: OC 530 with C or better or OC 670 with C or better or ATS 515 with C or better
+Prerequisite: ATS 515 with C or better or OC 670 with C or better or OEAS 530 with C or better

 OC 674, TURBULENCE, 4 Credits